fastjs-team/docs/docs/guide/dom/index.md

-# Getting Start with Dom
+# Getting Started with Dom

-With Fastjs's dom module, you can operate dom elements with simple codes.
+With Fastjs's dom module, you can operate on DOM elements with simple codes.

-Some API of Fastjs's dom module looks like jQuery, but not fully the same way.
+Some APIs of Fastjs's dom module look like jQuery, but not fully the same way.

-Fastjs redesigned a lot of API to help you write in different ways, and we provide strongly type support without any extra packages.
+Fastjs redesigned a lot of APIs to help you write in different ways, and we provide strongly typed support without any extra packages.

 ## Import Module